baskargroup/MicroGen3D/README.md

 # MicroGen3D

-MicroGen3D is a conditional latent diffusion model framework for generating high-resolution 3D multiphase microstructures with user-defined attributes such as volume fraction and tortuosity.
-Designed to accelerate materials discovery, it can synthesize microstructures within a few seconds and predict associated manufacturing parameters.
+MicroGen3D is a conditional latent diffusion model framework for generating high-resolution, 3D multiphase microstructures based on user-defined attributes such as volume fraction and tortuosity.
+Designed to accelerate materials discovery, it can synthesize 3D microstructures within seconds and predict their corresponding manufacturing parameters.

 ---